 National estimations, covered by the unquestioning media, are disingenuously unanimous: REDD+ projects are a success; other contracts need to be prepared, populations have to be mobilized, and carbon buyers need to be found.
+Put simply, everything is fine.

-But of all these self-proclaimed successes of 'voluntary carbon market operations' (see: Böhm and Dabhi, 2009), which are above all juicy strategies initiated by the authorities in complicity with conservation NGOs to capture external funding, nothing is said about these carbon markets, gangrenous on all sides (Bachram, 2004; Arsel, 2012), and whose failure to prevent climate change has been demonstrated elsewhere (Work, 2017; McAfee, 2019).
+But of all these self-proclaimed successes of 'voluntary carbon market operations' (see: Böhm and Dabhi, 2009), which are above all juicy strategies initiated by the authorities in complicity with conservation NGOs to capture external funding, nothing is said about these carbon markets, gangrenous on all sides (Bachram, 2004; Arsel, 2012), and whose failure to prevent climate change has been demonstrated elsewhere (Böhm, & Siddhartha, 2009; Work, 2017; McAfee, 2019)).
 Such an orchestrated operation like REDD+ is all for the benefit of the extractive industries and other polluting companies, legally allowed to continue their poisoning activities by "saving a forest" in the South, thus diluting effective climate action.
+Cullenward et al. (2023) have clearly demonstrated that carbon offsets allow companies and governments to outsource emission reductions to third parties.
+In that respect, they may have played a prominent role in many climate mitigation policies to date.
+But in order to support temperature stabilization under the Paris Agreement, nearly everything about them must change (2023).

-Carbon credits, for which various scrupulous reporters/investigators collaborating with scientists have expressed serious reservations with regards to the probity of these certifications1, are certified in exchange for a forest that has to be preserved from any human intervention.
+Moreover, carbon credits, for which various scrupulous reporters/investigators collaborating with scientists have expressed serious reservations with regards to the probity of these certifications, are certified in exchange for a forest that has to be preserved from any human intervention.
 Consequently, governments' efforts are aimed at diverting local populations from exploiting natural resources, without questioning whether or not their traditional management methods can contribute to the maintenance of the forests.
 The ways of indigenous people have to be eliminated.

-Apart from receiving significant economic gains, the MoE policy is now willing to encourage more conservation projects whose missions will be to reduce access to ancestral lands and forests for indigenous people who once upon a time had the usufruct.
+Apart from receiving significant economic gains, the Cambodian MoE policy is now willing to encourage more conservation projects whose missions will be to reduce access to ancestral lands and forests for indigenous people who once upon a time had the usufruct.
+This is the open door to the perpetuation, if not a reinforcement, of green colonialism.